ComposableFi/composable/docs/docs/developer-guides/cosmwasm-cli.md

 ## Setting up the development environemnt

 The process of setting up a development environment for deploying CosmWasm contracts, both a local Picasso netork and on Picasso Rococo, follows the same procedure.
 There is a distinction in the RPC endpoint mentioned in the CLI commands to upload, instantiate and execute contracts.
 To interact with a local Picasso network, you will utilize `http://127.0.0.1:32200` whereas to deploy on Picasso Rococo, you will employ `wss://picasso-rococo-rpc-lb.composablenodes.tech`.
-Additionally, please note that the "-n alice sudo key" will be substituted with your seed phrase when entering the commands.
+Additionally, please note that the "-n alice" sudo key will be substituted with your seed phrase when entering the commands.

 Nix is a requirement to set up and start a local development environment with Composable's code.
 We recommend using the [Zero-to-Nix installer](https://zero-to-nix.com/start/install) to install Nix.
 Refer to our [docs](../nix.md) for more information.